CUYAHOGA VALLEY NATIONAL PARK

 Excerpt from a past edition of OhioTraveler eMagazine

-Certainly this pleasant view from above can sometimes seem like heaven on Earth.
+Certainly, this pleasant view from above can sometimes seem like heaven on Earth.
 So it was preserved as Cuyahoga Valley National Park.
-Although there are national historic sites, national historic parks and memorials in Ohio, this is the only site recognized with the status of national park, according to the National Park Service, U.S. Department of the Interior.
+Although there are national historic sites, national historic parks, and memorials in Ohio, this is the only site recognized with the status of the national park, according to the National Park Service, U.S. Department of the Interior.

-The park’s valley spans 33,000 acres along a 22 mile section of the Cuyahoga River between Akron and Cleveland.
-It offers forests, prairies, wetlands, gorges, historic towns, canal way and a scenic railway.
+The park’s valley spans 33,000 acres along a 22-mile section of the Cuyahoga River between Akron and Cleveland.
+It offers forests, prairies, wetlands, gorges, historic towns, a canal way, and a scenic railway.
 Hiking opportunities abound.
 It is a biking paradise.

-The entire park system is so bike friendly you can pedal the distance along the Ohio & Erie Canal Towpath Trail.
+The entire park system is so bike-friendly you can pedal the distance along the Ohio & Erie Canal Towpath Trail.
 This path along the river and old canal is flat and has a hard surface making it handicap accessible as well.
-If you grow tired of walking, running or pedaling, you can hop the train.
-Pay an additional $3 to transport your bike with you.
+If you grow tired of walking, running, or pedaling, you can hop on the train.
+Pay an additional nominal fee to transport your bike with you.
 The Cuyahoga Scenic Railway has eight depots across the park and each depot has six boarding times regularly from Wednesday through Sunday from June through October.
-An all-day pass to hop on and off trains at will costs $18/adult and $13/child.
+An all-day pass to hop on and off trains at will is available.

 Cuyahoga Valley National Park includes a matrix of hiking trails, including part of the statewide Buckeye Trail.
-Other highlights include plenty of fishing and picnicking areas, bridle trails and Shady Oaks Farm bed and breakfast where you can stable your horses.
-Ranger guided tours are available too.
+Other highlights include plenty of fishing and picnicking areas, bridle trails, and Shady Oaks Farm bed and breakfast where you can stable your horses.
+Ranger-guided tours are available too.
 If you enjoy golfing, there are four public golf courses to choose from.
-Complete details about Cuyahoga Valley National Park, including maps and visitor information, are atwww.nps.gov/cuva.
+Click here for complete details about Cuyahoga Valley National Park, including maps and visitor information.
 You may also contact the park by calling (800) 445-9667 or (800) 257-9477.